Glenn Dobbs: Pro football career

-In 1947, Dobbs would spend the first two games with Brooklyn, going 12-of-34 with a touchdown and an interception before he was traded to the Los Angeles Dons.
+In 1947, Dobbs spent the first two games with Brooklyn, going 12-of-34 with a touchdown and an interception before he was traded to the Los Angeles Dons.
 He started three games while making appearances in six other games while doing 44 combined punts for 1,909 yards.
 He threw seven total touchdowns to eight interceptions.
 He led in just one category: punt returns, having made 19 of them.
 In 1948, he played ten of the 14 games for the Dons.
-He would lead the league in completions/attempts (185-of-369) while throwing 2,403 yards for 21 touchdowns to 20 interceptions alongside running 91 times for 539 yards for four touchdowns while punting a league-high 68 times for 3,336 yards.
+He led the league in completions/attempts (185-of-369) while throwing 2,403 yards for 21 touchdowns to 20 interceptions alongside running 91 times for 539 yards for four touchdowns while punting a league-high 68 times for 3,336 yards.
 For his efforts, he was named 2nd-team All-Pro.

-1949 was the last season of the AAFC and it also would be the last one played for Dobbs in American football.
+1949 was the last season of the AAFC and the last one played for Dobbs in American football.
 He started six of twelve games and threw 65-of-153 for four touchdowns to nine interceptions while punting 39 times for 1,650 yards.
 At the time of his departure from football, Dobbs was one of only four players to have punted for 10,000 yards, with Sammy Baugh, Bob Waterfield, and Roy Zimmerman (all of whom were also quarterbacks used for punting) ahead of him; since 1950, over a hundred players have punted for 10,000 yards.

-Canadian football career
+Canada

-Dobbs joined Canada's pro football Saskatchewan Roughriders in 1951, leading his team to the Grey Cup game, and was named most valuable player in the Canadian Western League that season.
+Dobbs joined Canada's pro football Saskatchewan Roughriders in 1951, leading his team to the Grey Cup game, and was named Most Valuable Player in the Canadian Western League that season.
 He became their player-coach in 1952, but his playing career was hampered by a knee injury.

 He was a phenomenally popular figure in Saskatchewan during his brief time there.
 Following his first season in Regina, a local store sold "Dobber shirts" and "Dobber jeans" and many cars sported unofficial license plates which said "DOBBERVILLE."

 Coaching career

 After his professional career ended, Dobbs became the athletic director at Tulsa in 1955 and held that position until 1970.
 Dobbs was also head football coach from 1961 to 1968.
 His teams led the nation in passing for five straight years (1962–1966) and went to the Bluebonnet Bowl in 1964 and 1965.

-From 1977 to 1979 Dobbs was President of the Tulsa Drillers minor league baseball team.
+From 1977 to 1979, Dobbs was President of the Tulsa Drillers minor league baseball team.
 He was a coach and owner of the minor league football team Tulsa Mustangs in 1979 but the team folded after playing only 4 games.